 St Edmund’s Abbey in Suffolk was destroyed at the time of the Dissolution, but the pleasant Abbey Gardens, created in 1831 with flower beds and ornamental trees, that occupy its former expansive grounds provide a restful space to wander in and contemplate the time when the site may have been the East Anglian equivalent of Glastonbury.
 Strolling around the gardens and seeing the extent of the ruins it is astonishing to realise just how large the original abbey church must have been before it was destroyed during the reign of Henry VIII, its stone cladding plundered for use in other buildings around the town.
 Before its destruction the abbey would have been the largest Romanesque church in Europe, something akin to Ely Cathedral today.
 A model of how the abbey complex would once have looked can be seen in the gardens.
 All that remains intact of the original complex are St Mary’s Church south of the gardens, which was also once part of the abbey complex, and two gatehouses: Abbey Gate, rebuilt in the 14th-century, the main entrance into the gardens, which was formerly the secular entrance to the abbey used by servants, and the earlier Norman Gate, which served as the gateway into the abbey church and St Edmund’s shrine, and which still serves as the belfry of St Edmundsbury Cathedral.

 With its crumbling stone and great arched windows, the atmospheric Peak District ruin of Peveril Castle is one of England’s earliest Norman fortresses.
 The site was founded sometime after the Norman Conquest of 1066.
 The castle is named after William Peveril, the King’s agent for the Royal Forest of the Peak – basically one big hunting playground created for the pleasure of the royal family.
+An administrative centre for the large estate, it was also a base for visiting monarchs, who rarely if ever visited.
 The ruin of the stone keep that stands today was built by Henry II in 1176.
 Only a partial shell remains of the original, but there’s enough to give the visitor a good idea of what the castle was like.
-Tucked away in one corner of the keep, there’s a garderobe – a medieval toilet, a hole that drops away to ground far below it.
-Judging by the less than sweet aroma, modern-day visitors have been trying it out.
 History apart, it’s well worth the effort of making the steep ascent to the castle for the extensive and rather lovely views over to Cavedale, Castleton, the Hope Valley, Mam Tor and the wider Dark Peak.

 Fountains Abbey & Studley Royal